 8 Annoyances and Nuisances

-- This is one country where arriving with a sun tan (fake tan) may help you blend in as a long stay tourist rather than a newby whose white (if that’s your colour) is a signal to be preyed upon.
-Woud use if I was returning.
+This is one country where arriving with a sun tan (fake tan) may help you blend in as a long stay tourist rather than a newby whose white (if that’s your colour) is a signal to be preyed upon.
+Woud use if I was return.